jtheisen/moldinium/readme.md

 By making the factories be typed on the dependencies that will be provided, Moldinium can check all that at validation time before any instances are created.

-I also see no reason for lifetime management being part of the container with this design: All object creation is done only when calling factory functions, so it's now the *user* that creates.
+I also see no reason for lifetime management to be part of the container with this design: All object creation is done only when calling factory functions, so it's now the *user* that creates.
 The user should then dispose as well.